 MCSO is in Phase 1 compliance with Paragraph 270.
-Based on the Monitor's 33rd Quarterly Report, assessment of Phase 2 compliance has been deferred.
+Phase 2 compliance is deferred.

 Because of a transition from legacy hardware, MCSO has been in the process of indexing the files stored in the new storage array, Qumulo.
 At this point, the initial indexing of files in Qumulo has been completed.
 Now, the system is in the process of refreshing that index.
 Indexing of files in Qumulo was completed at the end of last quarter, and the initial refresh began in April 2022.
-Open Axes will continue to refresh moving forward.